The Age of Mists

 - Oshokthespen, Oshokthespen mountains

 The next century was spent by the dwarves of Uzan Rith in secrecy, rebuilding their crumbling homes.
-Much of the ancient lore had been lost to the millennia, and the elders who had built the Ancestor Forges did not survive long after their awakening.
+Much of their ancient lore had been lost in the crumbling of their homes, and the elders who had built the Ancestor Forges did not survive long after their awakening.
 It was left to their children to relight the ancient forges, delve new mines and unearth old tunnels to restore the former glory of the dwarves of old.